Vorlonhomeworld/BBCL/What_is_Lisp.md

    ```

    Before I could even code what I wanted the program to do, in Common Lisp, those two lines are totally unecessary, Common Lisp already knows what
    standard input and output is and integers can be coded on the fly if need be!
+Further, Common Lisp can be used to make calls to the processor directly.
+   It's also extremely expandable, in fact [there are a ton of libraries](https://www.quicklisp.org/beta/releases.html) listed on this page that expand out
+   the capabilities of Common Lisp greatly.
+It's almost as if Common Lisp were the programming language equivalent of Emacs - everyhthings there, and if you
+   can't find what your looking for, you can code it in and add it!

+   With that in mind, let's keep on learning!